| |

 and the

-Ontario Health Quality Council.11
+Health Quality Ontario.10

 Reported rates of inappropriate prescribing vary depending on the source of information, the drugs studied and prescription practices.